Hrithik-hbk/Hrithik-hbk/README.md

 ## 👨‍💻 About Me

-- **Passionate Full Stack Developer** with a strong interest in building scalable web applications.
 - Exploring the world of **Data Science**—from analytics to machine learning.
 - Enthusiast in **Finance Technology, Investment Banking, and Quantitative Research**.
 - Always eager to learn and collaborate on innovative projects.